jitsi/handbook/docs/dev-guide/ljm-api.md

 ### JitsiMeetJS

-You can access the following methods and objects trough `JitsiMeetJS` object.
+You can access the following methods and objects through `JitsiMeetJS` object.

 *  `JitsiMeetJS.init(options)` - this method initialized Jitsi Meet API.
 The `options` parameter is JS object with the following properties: